 - In 1954, Olympia, Washington is the first place to offer a deposit on aluminum cans.

-- Over 50% of the aluminum cans produced are recycled.
+- Nearly 60% of the aluminum cans produced are recycled.

 - In 2005, 54 billion cans were recycled saving energy equivalent to 15 million barrels of crude oil – America’s entire gas consumption for one day.

-- Tossing away an aluminum can wastes as much energy as pouring out half of that can’s volume of gasoline.
+- Tossing away one aluminum can wastes as much energy as pouring out half of that can’s volume of gasoline.

 Recycle Camp History

-In 2001, with many new and returning recyclonauts, we again collected some 95,000+ cans and helped to fund student activities at the Gerlach School once again.
+In 2001, with seven new and returning Volunteers, we collected over 100,000 cans and helped to fund student activities at the Gerlach School once again.